 |Total Sales (A*B)||$100,000||$121,000||$150,000||$195,000|

-As the name suggests, in this type of budget, the company includes any addition that it plans or expects to go ahead.
-Let’s see an example of Incremental Budget:
+As the name suggests, in this type of budget, the company includes any addition that it plans or expects to go ahead with.
+Let’s see an example of an Incremental Budget:

 Last year Company A paid a total salary of $500000.
 For the next year, the company plans to give an increment of 10% to the entire staff.
 Also, Company A plans to hire four new employees with a salary of $20000 each.
 Following is the Incremental Budget for Company A: